peterstansfeld/palavo/README.md

                     GP15 20                21 GP16
 ```

-The VGA_Out_signals can be fed into a resistor network to provide the voltages for the Red, Green, and Blue colour pins for a VGA monitor:
+The VGA_Out_signals need to be fed into a resistor network to provide the voltages for the Red, Green, and Blue colour pins on a VGA cable that's attached to a VGA monitor:

 ```
       Pico 2 Signal  Resistor  VGA 15-way Socket